BeaverlyGithub/beaverly-blog/content/posts/how-chilla-works.md

 id: "2"
 slug: "how-chilla-works"
 title: "How Chilla Works"
-description: "Discover how Chilla, your AI-powered wealth co-pilot, quietly grows your wealth in the background while you focus on life.
+description: "Discover how Chilla, your AI-powered wealth co-pilot, quietly works for you in the background while you focus on life.
 Learn about the autonomous infrastructure that makes it all possible."
 author: "Moses Olabode"
 pubDate: "2025-01-16"
 tags: ["CHILLA", "AI Trading", "Wealth Co-Pilot", "Autonomous Trading", "BEAVERLY", "M-II"]